GenAI4E/ITSELF/README.md

 ## News
 - [03/08/2026] Check out our checkpoints, now available on [[Link](https://huggingface.co/GenAI4ELab)].

-- [01/22/2026] Our paper has been accepted for an oral presentation.
+- [01/22/2026] Our paper has been accepted for an oral presentation (Acceptance rate ~3.5%).

 - [11/11/2025] Our paper has been accepted at WACV 2026.